CICE-Consortium/CICE/doc/source/user_guide/ug_testing.rst

   tests B, C, and CD grid_ice configurations

 ``prod_suite``
-  consists of handful of test running 5 to 10 model years and includes some QC testing.
+  consists of a handful of tests running 5 to 10 model years and includes some QC testing.
 These tests will be relatively expensive and take more time compared to other suites.

 ``unittest_suite``
   runs unit tests in the CICE repository